quicbit-js/qb-standard/doc/variable-glossary.md

 function padleft  (s, l) { while(s.length < l) s = ' ' + s; return s }
 ```

-When 's' seems a too short, 'str' is an alternative.
+When 's' seems a too short, 'str' is an alternative.  'str' is also the quicbit name for string types.